 Dr. Aaronson’s clinical interests include panic disorder, generalized anxiety disorder, social anxiety, posttraumatic stress disorder, and depression.
 Her research involves developing new types of treatment interventions for PTSD, depression, and interventions to encourage initiation of and adherence to hepatitis C medication treatment.

-She joined ADAA in 2004 and has been actively involved ever since.
+Dr. Aaronson joined ADAA in 2004, was elected to the Board of Directors in 2013, and has been actively involved ever since.

 Why I am a member of ADAA

 I loved the ADAA conference the first time I attended in 2004, and I have been going every year since.
 Being a member means I am part of this amazing organization that is so welcoming but also extremely professional.

 What I value about the ADAA mission and how it's a fit with my work